 Japan's businesses and economy have stunned the world.
 Rising like a phoenix from the ashes of World War II, Japan was the world's fastest growing economy by the 1960s.
-Its businesses conquered industry after industry.
-Then, suddenly, in the 1990s it all came to a halt, and stagnation replaced high growth.
-Unemployment soared, bankruptcies skyrocketed, banks trembled, and government policies seemed ineffective.
-More ominously, an aging population, alienated youth, and unprecedented urban crime undermined the social stability that had underpinned postwar growth.
+Then, suddenly, in the 1990s it all came to a halt, as stagnation replaced high growth.
 Yet, an amazing Japanese business Renaissance began early this decade, as the consumer economy took off and new businesses brought innovation in products and services.
 Where is Japan headed?
-Will it stay on the road to healthy economic growth?
 What is Japan's business future?

 The course is designed to help you understand how Japanese businesses operate in this new economic environment-so that you can work in Japan, do business with Japanese people in your own country, or gain a better idea what makes Japan tick.
-The course surveys recent developments and problems in Japanese business sectors, the economy, and politics.
-We will start with the "Lost Decade," a time when Japan stumbled through a prolonged economic slump, business restructuring, political upheaval and social crisis.
-We will examine how Japanese business and government are struggling to adjust to the wrenching social changes that are remaking the business landscape.
-We will explore the challenges of globalization, the rise of China, and the "New Economy" of a wired/wireless world.
+The course surveys recent developments and problems in Japanese business sectors, the economy, and society.
 Next, we will look at the seismic shifts ongoing in specific economic sectors, such as automobiles and electronics, retail and fast food industries, the IT industry and international trading companies.
 Finally, we will plot out possible future directions for Japanese business.

-- The "Bubble" economy, the "Lost Decade," and the post-'02 recovery - Current challenges of growth and competitiveness - Japan's international trade - Japanese business and government: a troubled relationship - The changed social landscape of Japanese business - The critical roles of women, youth and the elderly - Basic patterns of Japanese business (how to do J business) - Life in the Japanese "kaisha" - Key business case studies: Toyota, Nissan, Sony, Panasonic, and 7-11 Japan - Foreign businesses in Japan (how to do gaishi business) - Japan's business and economic future
+- The "Bubble" economy, the "Lost Decade," and the post-'02 recovery - Current challenges of growth and competitiveness - The critical roles of women, youth and the elderly - Basic patterns of Japanese business (how to do J business) - Key business case studies: Toyota, Nissan, Sony, Panasonic, and 7-11 Japan - Foreign businesses in Japan (how to do business as a gaijin)